Clinical Mental Health Counseling Program

 The Clinical Mental Health Counseling Program was recently transitioned from our previously existing Community Counseling Program.
 The Community Counseling Program has been accredited since 1992 by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
-The program is seeking re-accreditation as a Clinical Mental Health Counseling program during the 2013-2014 academic year.
-Following reaccreditation, expected to take place in February of 2014, CMHC student outcomes will be reported.
+The Clinical Mental Health Counseling Program has recently received re-accreditation from CACREP.

 The counseling profession is growing rapidly.
-According to the U.S. Department of Labor's Occupational Outlook Handbook for 2012-2013, employment opportunities for counselors are projected to grow "much faster than the average for all occupations" through the year 2020.
-Jobs specific to Clinical Mental Health Counseling are projected to grow "much faster than average for all occupations" through the year 2020, as well.
+According to the U.S. Department of Labor's Occupational Outlook Handbook for 2014-2024, employment opportunities for counselors are projected to grow "much faster than the average" through the year 2024.
+There are projected to be 54,400 more jobs specifice to Clinical Mental Health Counseling in 2024 than there were in 2014.

 Undergraduate Human Services majors with outstanding academic records may be eligible for early admission to the Clinical Mental Health Counseling graduate program through the Accelerated Baccalaureate/Master's Degree Program.

 Interested students must commit to this program no later than the end of their junior year of academic study, adhere to the time frame for application as outlined in The College of Graduate and Continuing Education Catalog, and meet specific admissions criteria.
+We only accpet applicaitons for the Fall Semester.
 Please visit the Accelerated B.S./M.S. website for additional information.